-A cardiologist’s and neurologist’s take on the latest report about whether to take baby aspirin daily for your heart and stroke prevention.
+A cardiologist’s and neurologist’s take on baby aspirin daily for your heart and stroke prevention.

 New recommendations for taking baby aspirin daily to prevent heart attacks and strokes may have you wondering what to do.
 According to a cardiologist and a neurologist, fundamentally, advice on the topic really hasn’t changed.

 With a few exceptions, if you have never been diagnosed with heart disease, vascular disease or had a stroke, you shouldn’t be taking daily aspirin, said Mostafa O. El-Refai, M.D., an interventional cardiologist with Norton Heart & Vascular Institute.

 Norton Heart & Vascular Institute specialists treat more cardiovascular patients — about 100,000 every year — than any other provider in Louisville and Southern Indiana.

 “If you’re healthy, but worried about your heart, aspirin isn’t the first line of defense,” Dr. El-Refai said.
 “The first steps to ensuring good heart health are eating a healthy diet, exercise and making lifestyle modifications like quitting smoking before turning to daily aspirin.”

 Before making a change to over-the-counter or prescribed medications, talk to your primary care physician.